CreepLand/nbs-collection/README.md

 ```
 Be aware: The nbs-collection folder needs to be empty.
 ## Notes
-CreepLand never created those NBS files or any of the original songs, all belongs to the respective owners.
+CreepLand never created those NBS files (excepting Astronomia) or any of the original songs, all belongs to the respective owners.
 This is just a collection of NBS files that I found on the internet.